 Level 2 measures, reports & guidelines.
 Topic Article Org.
-Completion date in published regulation Status CMRP (SECR) Report on developing a specific sustainable securitisation framework 45 EBA 1 November 2021 EBA report published on 2 March 2022 (here).
-Review of the UK SECR Review of the Securitisation Regulation: Report and call for evidence response NA HM Treasury 1 January 2022 Consultation closed on 2 September 2021.
+Completion date in published regulation Status Review of the UK SECR Review of the Securitisation Regulation: Report and call for evidence response NA HM Treasury 1 January 2022 Consultation closed on 2 September 2021.
 The report was published in December 2021 and laid before Parliament ahead of the statutory deadline of 1 January 2022 (here).
-CMRP (SECR) RTS and ITS on STS Notification for synthetic securitisation 26 ESMA 6 months from entry into force CMRP On 15 August 2022 entered into force the amending RTS (Delegated Regulation (EU) 2022/1301) which amend the RTS prescribing the EU STS notification templates (Delegated Regulation (EU) 2020/1226).
-On 2 November 2022 entered into force the amending ITS (Commission Implementing Regulation (EU) 2022/1929) which amend the ITS prescribing the EU STS notification templates (Commission Implementing Regulation (EU) 2020/1227).
+CMRP (SECR) Report on developing a specific sustainable securitisation framework 45 EBA 1 November 2021 EBA report published on 2 March 2022 (here).
+CRR Arm's length and implicit support guidelines 250 EBA Deadline not specified Final report published on 3 October 2016 (here).
+CMRP (SECR) RTS and ITS on STS Notification for synthetic securitisation 26 ESMA 6 months from entry into force CMRP On 15 August 2022 entered into force the amending RTS ( Delegated Regulation ( EU ) 2022/1301) which amend the RTS prescribing the EU STS notification templates ( Delegated Regulation ( EU ) 2020/1226).
+On 2 November 2022 entered into force the amending ITS ( Commission Implementing Regulation ( EU ) 2022/1929) which amend the ITS prescribing the EU STS notification templates ( Commission Implementing Regulation ( EU ) 2020/1227).
 SECR Competent Authority and ESA cooperation RTS 36 ESMA 18th January 2019 RTS adopted by the Commission and published in the OJ on 30 August 2021 (here).
 SECR Joint ESAs' report on implementation of the STS Framework 44 ESAs 1 January 2021 Published on 17 May 2021 (here).
-CRR Purchased receivables/internal models/proxy data RTS 255 EBA 18th January 2019 Final text published in the OJ on 25 June 2024 (here).
-CRR Arm's length and implicit support guidelines 250 EBA Deadline not specified Final report published on 3 October 2016 (here).
+CRR Purchased receivables/internal models/proxy data RTS 255 EBA 18th January 2019 Final draft ( here ) published by the EBA and submitted to the European Commission.
+Adoption is pending.